Christopher Shaw (musician): Albums and performances

 One track from Born and Raised, also featured on 1991's holiday album Mountain Snow and Mistletoe, became a signature song.
 "Ten Dollar Christmas" is based on the true story of a Depression-era family.
 In December 1991, it was included in the Mainly Adult Contemporary CD, distributed nationally to adult contemporary radio stations.
-It entered national radio rotation as a result.
+It entered national radio rotation as a result rising to #7 on the charts for the month of December in 1991.
 "As sick as I am of listening to Christmas carols, I just can't bear to eject this CD from the stereo," concluded the Meriden Record-Journal.

 In 1992, Shaw performed at the Cathedral of St. John the Divine, appearing alongside Dan Berggren, Carl Heilman, Anne LaBastille, Bill Smith and Bill McKibben as part of a series of statewide events commemorating the Adirondack Park centennial year.

 On 1993's Fireside--Adirondack Stories, Humor and Downright Lies, Shaw exhibited his storytelling and humorous tales that featured prominently in his live performances.
 "Chris Shaw is in his storytelling element, with crickets chirping and fire crackling making this an unusually intimate audio experience," said critic Ellen Geisel.
 "Shaw's voice is smooth, comforting in the night as he weaves yarns that familiarly cloak you," remarked another critic.
 Many of the stories are tall tales, inspired by the stories and experiences with his uncle Walter Blair.

 That same year, he performed at the National Portrait Gallery in the Smithsonian Associates' "City Sunsets" series.

 Been to Town and Back Again was released in 1994, with Shaw accompanied by Jay Ungar, Tony Trischka, Cindy Cashdollar, Steve Riley, John Sebastian and John Herald.
 It was produced by Shaw and Tony Markellis.
 An appearance at the Old Songs Festival served as an album release party.
 It was praised for "consistently appealing story songs with a sense of tradition and place that most contemporary acoustic music sorely lacks" by Dirty Linen.
 "Shaw's fifth album is easily his best yet," according to critic Greg Haymes.

 A sequel holiday album Mountain Snow and MistleTWO also appeared in 1994, with Bridget Ball, John Kirk, David Malachowski and Brian Melick.

 Shaw performed at the Philadelphia Folk Festival in 1996, where he also taught a workshop on narrative song.
 He released a third collaboration with Bridget Ball that same year, a departure from previous releases that focused on original songs.
 Songs from the Big Front Porch, a collection of traditional folk tunes, was accompanied by guitar chords to foster a sing-along atmosphere.

 Shaw's last solo album, Adirondack Serenade was released in 2000, coinciding with a performance at the John F. Kennedy Center for the Performing Arts which was also streamed live on the internet.

 In 2003, Shaw formed a group called Big Trout Radio with Artie Traum and author Connelly Akstens.
 An album, Songs About Fishing, along with a tour, followed.